-Achieving Seamless Data Migration to Dynamics 365
+How to Plan Data Migration to Dynamics 365

-minutes reading time
+5 minutes reading time

-Achieving Seamless Data Migration to Dynamics 365
+How to Plan Data Migration to Dynamics 365

-Data migration is a critical phase in implementing Dynamics 365.
-It involves transferring data from legacy systems, spreadsheets, or other databases to the new platform.
-But data migration can be a complex and challenging process that requires careful planning and execution.
+Data migration is a critical phase to implement Dynamics 365, which involves transferring data from legacy systems, spreadsheets, or other databases.

 Assessing Data Quality and Completeness

-Conduct a comprehensive data audit to identify any issues such as duplicate records, missing data, inconsistencies, or outdated information.
+Conduct a data audit to identify any issues such as duplicate records, missing data, inconsistencies, or outdated information.

 This evaluation will help determine the scope and complexity of your migration process.
 It is also an opportunity to establish data cleansing and normalisation procedures to improve data quality.